- External Grant/Contract Submission

 While working on a federally funded project, a Disclosure form will be required from PI each calendar year in January.

-The Sponsored Programs Office will send Disclosure forms annually to all applicable PIs in early January.
+The Research, Grants and Contracts Office will send Disclosure forms annually to all applicable PIs in early January.
 Completed form will be required back by January 31.

 Any perceived or possible conflicts will be discussed between the PI, Sponsored Program management, and Research Foundation legal staff to reduce or eliminate the conflict.

 SUNY Oneonta follows the State University of New York and the Research Foundation for the State University of New York Policy on Conflicts of Interest in Public Health Service Sponsored Programs.
-View the full policy.
 This policy deals with the requirement for disclosure of financial interests for awardees of Public Health Service (PHS) Funding.

 This policy applies to Principal Investigators (and any other person who is responsible for the design, conduct or reporting of research) receiving funding from the NIH, U.S. Dept. of Health and Human Services, or other federal health agencies.
 The main points of the policy include: